prose/prose/_posts/help/2012-08-01-eventually-consistent.md

 ## Suggest a change

-Once the user clicked on this link he is able to edit the contents of the article he was just reading.
+Once the user clicked on this link they are able to edit the contents of the article they was just reading.

 ![Content shown in Prose](/images/screenshots/eventually-consistent/prose-document.png)